ASHISHJK786/PRODIGY_DS_03/README.md

 # How to Use This Repository

-Clone the repository to your local machine.
+Could you clone the repository to your local machine?
-Install the required libraries by running: bash
+Install the required libraries by running the following: bash
 Copy code
 pip install -r requirements.txt
-Run the Jupyter Notebook or Python scripts to see the full analysis and model building process.
+Run the Jupyter Notebook or Python scripts to see the full analysis and model-building process.
 Future Work

 Implement other machine learning models like Random Forest or Logistic Regression for comparison.